robotics team

 Student teams design and develop a wide range of robots to perform in competitions throughout the United States and internationally.
 They include autonomous robots that work independently of a human operator and pre-programmed robots that perform tasks in a controlled setting.

 Florida Poly Robotics aims to provide opportunities for students to excel, innovate, and learn robotics while providing an environment to thrive in engineering and computer science.
-Florida Poly Robotics was established in 2015, and in its debut year, the VEX U team placed third in the state of Florida at the Florida VEX U Qualifier and Skills Event.
-The Combat Robotics and VEX U teams travel nationally.
+Florida Poly Robotics was established in 2015.
+Currently we are focused on Combat Robotics tournaments and have many robot teams that compete locally and nationally.

 Student Teams